 LAMB Hospital OPD is open 6 days a week, closed on Fridays.

-17 LAMB trained medical assistants, alongside doctors and nurse midwives, see more than 60,000 patients per year – equivalent to an average of more than 200 per day.
+17 LAMB trained medical assistants, alongside doctors and nurse midwives, see nearly 60,000 patients per year – equivalent to an average of nearly 200 per day.

 The largest individual patient group is for the Ante-Natal clinic.
 We have specialty clinics for men, women, children under 5, and a Vision Centre.